John McLoughlin: Pressure over the Pacific Northwest

 As tensions mounted in the Oregon boundary dispute; Simpson, realizing that border might ultimately be as far north as the 49th parallel, ordered McLoughlin to relocate their regional headquarters to Vancouver Island.
 McLoughlin, in turn, directed James Douglas to construct Fort Camosun (now Victoria, British Columbia, Canada) in 1843.
 But McLoughlin, whose life was increasingly connected to the Willamette River Valley, refused to move there.

 McLoughlin was involved with the debate over the future of the Oregon Country.
 He advocated an independent nation that would be free of the United States during debates at the Oregon Lyceum in 1842 through his lawyer.
 This view won support at first and a resolution adopted but was later moved away from in favor of a resolution by George Abernethy of the Methodist Mission to wait on forming an independent country.

 In 1843, American settlers established their own government, called the Provisional Government of Oregon.
 A legislative committee drafted a code of laws known as the Organic Law.
 It included the creation of an executive committee of three, a judiciary, militia, land laws, and four counties.
 There was vagueness and confusion over the nature of the 1843 Organic Law, in particular, whether it was constitutional or statutory.
 In 1844, a new legislative committee decided to consider it statutory.
 The 1845 Organic Law made additional changes, including allowing the participation of British subjects in the government.
 Although the Oregon Treaty of 1846 settled the boundaries of US jurisdiction upon all lands south of the 49th parallel, the Provisional Government continued to function until 1849, when the first governor of Oregon Territory arrived.

 Personal life

+McLoughlin's first child, Joseph, was born in 1809.
+The name of Joseph's mother is unknown, but it is likely that she was Ojibwe.
+Around 1810, McLoughlin entered into a relationship with Marguerite Waddens McKay.
+McKay was the daughter of Jean-Étienne Waddens, who was one of the original partners of the North West Company, and an indigenous woman whose name is unknown.
+She was the widow of Alexander McKay, a trader killed in the Tonquin incident.
+Her son Thomas became McLoughlin's stepson.
+McLoughlin and McKay had four children: John Jr., Elisabeth, Eloisa, and David.
+They were legally married in 1842 at Fort Vancouver.